 Day-to-day foreign operations have been converted to United States Dollars (USD) for purposes of presenting consolidated and combined financial statements.
 Foreign assets and liabilities are translated at the spot rate at year-end.
-Foreign income and expense were translated at an average rate for the year ending August 31, 2022, and are translated at the current rate of exchange at the time of the transaction for the year ending August 31, 2023.
+Foreign income and expenses are translated at the current rate of exchange at the time of the transaction for the years ending August 31, 2024 and 2023.